EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 ```pip install -r tests/requirements.txt```
 Then execute the tests by switching into the tests directory and run
 ```pytest -s```

+### Manual setup without docker compose
+It is also possible to start the images in 3 different modes, without using the docker compose file.
+For the modes available, please refer to the manual [here](README.image.md)

 ## Tools used